michaelhoffmantech/organizing-teams/README.md

-# organizing-teams
+# Organizing Software Teams for Success
-Pluralsight course artifacts for Organizing Software Teams for Success
+This repository includes artifacts for the Organizing Software Teams for Success Pluralsight course.